-I highly suggest to not do this in a public area where people are eating cause that would be disgusting but find some place where there’s less traffic.
+I highly suggest to not do this in a public area where people are eating cause that would be disgusting but find some place where there’s less to no people at all.

 Practice peeing or pooping while wearing your baby

 If you’re going to the doctor alone, then this is a must.

 It seems laughable but trust me, the first time it happened to me, I was freaking panicking.
 I had to poop so hard but I had no one with me to hold my baby.

 At that point, I kinda wished someone invented a place for newborns in toilet cubicles so us moms can just hang them or chuck them inside there but I can feel the poop peeking out of my ass a bit so I had no choice but to just do it.

 So I did.
 And I survived.
 And here I am, writing this, remembering that disgusting yet hilarious time where I pooped in front of my baby for the very first time.

-If you’re not comfortable with a baby carrier then maybe you can bring portable car seat but, I really don’t find it convenient, especially if you’re traveling alone with your baby.
+If you’re not comfortable with a baby carrier then maybe you can bring a portable car seat but, I really don’t find it convenient, especially if you’re traveling alone with your baby.

 Take a deep breath and say “fuck it”